 I believe the restaurant industry is great.
-Cindy, my co-leader for the Profitable Idea Business Coaching Program says the restaurant industry is one of the worst.
+Cindy, my Partner at The Profitable Idea LLC says the restaurant industry is one of the worst.
 Note, her background is banking, finance, and leadership coaching, mine is marketing, entrepreneurship, and small business coaching.
 She has seen many restaurants close and banks shy away from making loans to new ones.
 I have chefs and restauranteurs in my family who have worked at some of the finest and most successful restaurants in the world.
 We come from two different viewpoints, but we generally meet in the middle: where the numbers are.

 The National Restaurant Association says the pandemic killed about 110,000 eateries, or 1 in 6 establishments.
 Dataessentials, a research company, says more than 10% of all restaurant locations in the US have closed during the pandemic, including all types of restaurants, from fine dining to cafes, from independent restaurants to chains.
 So much changed during the pandemic.
 Most people haven’t gone to restaurants to eat and most haven’t commuted to work.
 Restaurants with high rents, dependence on indoor seating, and those that depended on commuter traffic were hit hardest.
 Examples: Michelin starred restaurants like Trois Mec in LA, historic spots like The Paris Café in NYC, and dive bars like The Post Pub in DC are closed for good, while chains including Dunkin’, MacDonald’s and Burger King are down by hundreds, and in some cases thousands of locations.
 The industry lost $120 billion during the pandemic, according to the National Restaurant Association.